 Updates on Tax Treatment of Nevis Corporations & LLCs (March 2020):

-- Business entities which are not permanently established, controlled and managed in Nevis are not liable to taxes in the Federation.
+- Business entities that are not permanently established, controlled, and managed in Nevis are not liable to taxes in the Federation.

 - Any business entities which are established permanently but without holding control and management in Nevis are subject to Corporation Income Tax on income sourced from St. Kitts and Nevis.